10 Things to Do in Naples Italy | An Essential City Guide

 - Palazzo Buono, a stunning 17th-century building, was rebuilt in Neoclassical style during the ten years of the French occupation of Naples.
 It is just a shop, but it is pretty, nevertheless.

-- San Nicola alla Carità, the church of St. Nicholas the Charitable, is a 16th-century building with an ornate décor that you must see while you’re in the area.
+- San Nicola alla Carità, the church of St. Nicholas the Charitable, is a 16th-century building with an ornate décor that you must see while in the area.

 2) Head to ‘Pizza Alley’ to Taste Authentic Pizza from Naples’ Pizzerias

+There’s no better place to get your doughy tomato goodness than from ‘Pizza Alley’ located on Via Tribunali.
 The most famous place for pizza in Naples, Italy, is Sorbillo.
 This pizzeria has history and notoriety, and Sorbillo makes the best pizza in the world, so it is worth checking out… if you can handle the carnage!

-I chose to swerve the Sorbillo tourist trap and chose another pizzeria recommended by our hotel – Pizzeria Dal Presidente, which is known to have been favoured by Bill Clinton.
+I chose to swerve the Sorbillo tourist trap and chose another pizzeria recommended by our hotel – Pizzeria Dal Presidente, known to have been favoured by Bill Clinton.
 Again, there are great vegetarian options, and the pizza was delicious.

-Learn the authentic ways Italian pizza is made from an expert pizzaiolo (pizza maker) and refine your culinary skills.
+If you’re looking for fun things to do in Naples, Italy, learn how to make authentic Neapolitan pizza directly from an expert pizzaiolo (pizza maker) and refine your culinary skills.
 Best of all, you get to eat your tasty pizza creation.
 Win-win right?

 4) Cool yourself down with a refreshing Gelato at Fontana del Carciofo,

+Still wondering what to do in Naples?
+Well, how about cooling off with a delicious Italian Gelato?
+I can reccommend Il Gelato Mennella.
 Not only was the Gelato (ice – cream/sorbet) delicious and affordable, it is only a 3-min walk from Piazza del Plebiscito.
 Relax with a cool Gelato in hand, gazing at the Fontana del Carciofo, a beautiful fountain.

 5) Stroll around the Piazza del plebiscito